webpack/webpack-dev-server/README.md

   -m, --merge                      Merge two or more configurations using 'webpack-merge'.
   --env <value...>                 Environment passed to the configuration when it is a function.
   --node-env <value>               Sets process.env.NODE_ENV to the specified value.
-  --progress [value]               Print compilation progress during build.
+  --progress [value]               Print compilation progress during a build.
   -j, --json [value]               Prints result as JSON or store it in a file.
   -d, --devtool <value>            Determine source maps to use.
   --no-devtool                     Do not generate source maps.